 The most popular choice among dog owners, however, may well be leather.
 It is more expensive, but it is also remarkably tough.
-Leather repels odors and is easily cleaned with a damp cloth.
-Keep in mind that synthetic leather will wear and tear faster than real leather, and beware of smooth leather, which does not withstand scratching from sharp claws.
+A leather couch repels odors and is easily cleaned with a damp cloth.
+Keep in mind that synthetic leather will wear and tear faster than real leather, and smooth leather does not withstand scratching from sharp claws.

 Beyond the upholstery, the frame and legs of a couch are also important.
-For sturdiness and chew-proof characteristics, kiln-dried hardwood is your best choice, especially when covered with a waterproof sealant, such as polyurethane or varnish.
+For sturdiness and chew-proof characteristics, kiln-dried hardwood is usually the best choice, especially when covered with a waterproof sealant, such as polyurethane or varnish.

 Who said practicality has to trump style and elegance?
-Your couch can be dog-friendly and still add flair to your interior design.
+A couch can be dog-friendly and still add flair to the interior design of a space.

 A chesterfield, with its quilted or tufted design, brings elegance to a room, while a modern sofa with a tight or curved back works well with minimalist aesthetics.
-If, on the other hand, you strive for a convivial atmosphere, an old-fashioned, rolled-arm sofa or sectional may be the answer.
+If striving for a convivial atmosphere, an old-fashioned rolled-arm sofa or sectional sofa may be the answer.

-No matter how well-behaved your dogs, accidents happen.
+No matter how well-behaved dogs are, accidents happen.
 For that reason, it is wise to choose dark colors or even patterned fabrics to better conceal stains and scratches.
-Avoid fabric textures that your dog’s claws could easily snag.
+Avoid fabric textures that a dog’s claws could easily snag.

 Padding and Cushions

 The coziness factor is obviously important when selecting a couch.
-Whether you prefer firm support or cloud-like softness, be sure to select a couch with the amount of padding or cushioning that suits you.
+Whether a firm support or cloud-like softness is preferred, be sure to select a couch with the amount of padding or cushioning that suits the sitters.

-Beware, however, of cushions that are too soft.
-Your dogs might be tempted to use their claws for stability.
+There also are cushions that are too soft, and dogs might be tempted to use their claws for stability.
 For better support, look for sinuous wire suspension.
 Also, steer clear of decorative throw pillows, which may turn into improvised chew toys.

-Over time, the padding in your couch may absorb fluids and retain odors.
+Over time, the padding in a couch may absorb fluids and retain odors.
 For drooly or incontinent pups, consider couches with less padding or waterproof upholstery.
 Removable cushion covers are also recommended.

 Waterproofing, Stain, and Scratch Resistance

-A tough and waterproof upholstery, such as leather or acrylic-blend fabrics, makes for a low-maintenance couch.
-For non-water-resistant fabrics, consider purchasing waterproof slipcovers separately.
+A tough and waterproof upholstery, such as leather or acrylic-blend performance fabrics, makes for a low-maintenance couch.
+For non-water-resistant fabrics, consider purchasing waterproof couch covers separately.
 Stain-repellent sprays may also provide additional protection.

-Constant vacuuming is certainly a downside of having a dog, but a couch with removable covers will save you time and trouble.
-As long as the fabric allows it, you can pop them in the washer, and voilà!
-Good as new.
+Constant vacuuming is certainly a downside of having a dog, but a couch with removable covers will save time and trouble.
+As long as the fabric allows it, pop them in the washing machine when it’s time to clean the cover.

-If your couch does not have removable covers, you can still purchase a slipcover to wrap over the entire couch.
-Remove it when you have guests or when it needs a wash, and slip it back on in no time.
-If you know you’ll need one, factor the price into your budget before buying a couch.
+If a couch does not have removable covers and removable cushions, a slipcover can wrap over the entire couch.
+Remove it when guests are coming for a visit or when it needs a wash, and slip it back on again.
+If a slipcover is desired for a sofa, factor the price into the sofa budget.